 If interested in applying for this funding opportunity, submit the Intent to Apply by Monday, October 25, 2021, by 11:59 pm.
 The Intent to Apply is encouraged but is informational only and completion is not required to submit an application.

 2016-2021 Project Information

-The purpose of the 2016-2021 CO SPDG project is to develop an integrated Multi-Tiered System of Supports (MTSS) framework in Colorado at the state, regional, district, school, and early childhood level through models of successful implementation that can be scaled up across the state.
-These models will result in increased implementation of evidence-based practices and improvement in academic and behavioral outcomes for all students in Colorado including those with disabilities.
+The purpose of the current SPDG project is to develop an integrated Multi-Tiered System of Supports (MTSS) framework in Colorado at the state, regional, district, and school level.
+The OLS has partnered with 31 districts and BOCES to implement MTSS in their respective sites.
+As a result of the project, educators will increase their use of evidence-based practices, and all students in Colorado will experience improvement in academic and behavioral outcomes.

 - Increase state leadership capacity for CO-MTSS through meaningful stakeholder collaboration and team work.

 - Increase regional and district capacity for CO-MTSS through effective leadership, planning, and provision of professional development and technical assistance to local schools and educational buildings.